 This section provides instructions on how to use the Toit package manager (henceforth TPM) for common operations.
 See Packages for the full documentation.

-You might need to add a registry as the first thing, before you can proceed with installing a package (see below "Adding a Registry").
+You might need to add a registry as the first thing, before you can proceed with installing a package (see below).

 The following CLI commands update the local registry, search for a package, and then install it.